zephyllr/QR-Portfolio/README.md

   * A front-end component library for developing with HTML, CSS, and JS
   * Used to build responsive, mobile-first projects on the web
   * Will focus the research more on the responsive grid system
-* (3 points) QR Code API
+* (2 points) QR Code API
     * API to generate and process QR codes
     * Needed to create a new QR card for the user portfolio
-    * Small library but requires much more research and testing on mobile, so I have assigned it 3 points.
+    * Small library but requires testing on mobile, so I have assigned it 2 points.
-* (5 points) React.js
+* (5 Selenium)
-    * A frontend framework for designing the UI with components and states
+    * Automates web applications for testing purposes across many platforms
-    * Used to update and render only necessary components when data changes
+    * Needed to quickly and repeatedly test out my CRUD application
-    * Challenging library to learn, so I've assigned it 5 points
+    * Will focus more on automated tests than the extra features (ie scaling)

-10 points total out of 8 required points
+9 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)